robwatkin/mediaquery-bootstrap-3/README.md

 ### Media Queries for Meteor

-Media query template helpers and session variables with bootstrap 3 brakepoints.
+Media query template helpers and session variables with bootstrap 3 breakpoints.

 # Use